-5.5.1 Mounting within a shelter
+9.3.5.1 Mounting within a shelter

 IMPROVE samples are intended to be collected under conditions as close to ambient temperature as possible.
-Hence, we prefer that samplers be mounted outdoors, either on a rack or on the side of an existing structure.
-Nevertheless, some sites experience severe weather or wind and it is preferable to mount the samplers within a shelter to minimize exposure to the equipment and to protect the operator from severe wind and cold during the weekly sample changes.
+Some sites experience severe weather or wind and it is preferable to mount the samplers within a shelter to minimize equipment damage and to protect the operator and samples from severe rain, wind, and cold during the weekly sample changes.
 The parameters for the shelter are as follows:

-- o The inside dimensions will be at least 6 feet by 8 feet and the shelter shall meet any requirements by the local FLM for appearance - O The shelter will be well-ventilated, but not heated or air conditioned.
-It will be able to support heavy snow loads.
-At some sites, with deep snow pack, the shelter may have to be installed on a platform, and extended inlets may be required to keep the inlets at least 1m above the typical winter snow pack.
-The siting criteria allow for this possibility
+- The inside dimensions will be at least 6 feet by 8 feet and the shelter shall meet any requirements by the local FLM for appearance - The shelter will be very well-ventilated and not heated or air conditioned. - The building must be anchored securely to the ground.
+Sites with high wind will need additional anchors and bracing to survive storms.
+The building roof should be able to support heavy snow loading. - At some sites, with deep snow pack, the shelter may have to be installed on a platform, and extended inlets may be required to keep the inlets at least 1m above the typical winter snow pack.
+The siting criteria allow for this possibility.

-5.5.2 Mounting on the side of a pre-existing shelter or building
+9.3.5.2 Mounting on the side of a pre-existing shelter or building